 Plenty of opportunity for movement e.g. scooter, trampoline, running and bike rides for those who seek plenty of movement

 Rough and tumble play, playing in ball pits and sensory toys (such as a body sock) can be helpful for those with proprioception needs.

 Supporting social communication & interaction

 Our children often need support in relation to processing language and social interaction.
 A speech and language therapist can assess a child’s communication and interaction skills and make detailed recommendations.
-The Social Thinking website is useful place to start, along with our helpful webinar on this topic – a few top tips are shared below:
+Our helpful webinar on this topic is useful place to start – a few top tips are shared below: